UbiquityRobotics/learn2/docs/driving/connecting.rst

 Connecting to the Robot
 =======================

-The Magni 6 robots emit their own Wi-Fi network.
+If not connected to a local network the Magni 6 robots emit own their own Wi-Fi network.
-You can access them via SSH via this network, or by connecting them to your local network.
+You have two options on how to connect to the robot.

 Option 1: Connect via Robot's Wi-Fi
 ###################################

+1. Connect your computer to the robot's network named ubiquityrobotxxxx (where xxxx is a four digit code).
+The password for the network is "robotseverywhere".

-1. Open a terminal.
+2. Open a terminal.

-2. SSH into the robot:
+3. SSH into the robot:

 .. code-block:: bash